ykangw/homepage-hugo-academic/content/authors/admin/_index.md

   url: https://www.ucl.ac.uk/bartlett/casa

 # Short bio (displayed in user profile at end of posts)
-bio: My research interests include urban analysis and human mobility.
+bio: My research interests include Urban Computing and GeoAI.

 # Interests to show in About widget
 interests:
-- Artificial Intelligence
-- Computational Linguistics
+- Urban Computing
-- Information Retrieval
+- GeoAI

 # Education to show in About widget
 education: